GenesisFR/HowToBecomeGoodAtShooters/README.md

 - faster than running
 - allows you to reload without reducing speed
 - try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover stops
+- when running past an enemy, acts as a soft form of CC (they'll often try to melee you)
 - doesn't prevent explosions from staggering and hurting you
 - explosions will cancel the cover to cover, sometimes leaving you extremely vulnerable (especially when there's no cover nearby)
+- you can't deploy skills while performing a cover to cover, but you can target with already deployed skills, keep charging the jammer/banshee pulse and change the direction of the banshee pulse

 ### Dancing
 - definition: moving across/around an NPC to force them to melee/chase you
 - baits for your teammates to get the kill (however, weak point explosions can kill you)
 - buys you time to relocate or get the kill before the NPC recovers from his animation
 - best used when it's the last mob of a wave or an isolated mob
+- acts as a soft form of CC (the NPC will try to melee you)

 ### Group composition (basics)
 - definition: the different builds the group is made of